Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Yavapai College Report

-Arizona College - Mesa did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #10 on the list.
+With a ranking of #10, Arizona College - Mesa did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
 Located in the city of Mesa, Arizona College - Mesa is a private for-profit school with a fairly small student population.

-In-state tuition fees for undergraduate students at Arizona College - Mesa are $18,334 per year.
+The average tuition and fees for an in-state undergraduate at Arizona College - Mesa are $18,334 a year.
 On average, medical assisting graduates from Arizona College - Mesa take out $8,856 in student loans while working on their Undergraduate Certificate.
 The average monthly payment of a loan this size is about $52, assuming that the borrower is on a 10-year repayment plan.

 Explore all the Best Value Allied Health & Medical Assisting Services Schools in the Southwest Area or other specific states within that region.